 4.1.
 The Art of Decor: Furnishing Your Hotel

 You can call furnishing your hotel an art form that blends aesthetics and comfort.
-The choice of furniture, decor, and room amenities will determine the success and overall hotel construction costs breakdown.
-If you are planning to build a luxury hotel then it will require high-end furnishing designs which can increase construction costs.
+The choice of furniture, decor, and room amenities will determine the success and breakdown of overall hotel construction costs.

 4.2.
 Technology Integration: Modern Amenities